bniladridas/testapp-sdk/README.md

 2. Login with the same credentials.
 3. Access the AI chat features.

-Note: User data is stored in-memory, so restarting the server will clear all users.
+User data is stored in PostgreSQL database.
+See [Database Setup](#database-setup) below.

 ### Running E2E Tests